microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

-on Windows, instead of booting into `conhost.exe` as a default terminal, the system will instead boot up whatever application the user has set as their "default terminal application", whether that be the Windows Terminal or some other terminal app (ConEmu, mintty, Hyper, etc).
+on Windows, instead of booting into `conhost.exe` as a default terminal, the system will instead boot up whatever application the user has set as their "default terminal application", whether that be the Windows Terminal or some other terminal app (ConEmu, MinTTY, Hyper, etc).

 This is another scenario that deserves its own full spec, though it warrants a special callout in this document as well.